ENCYCLOPEDIC ENTRY

 Rivers are a major type of surface water.
 Surface water is a key component to the hydrologic cycle.

 Surface water is any body of water above ground, including streams, rivers, lakes, wetlands, reservoirs, and creeks.
 The ocean, despite being saltwater, is also considered surface water.
-Surface water participates in the hydrologic cycle, or water cycle, which involves the movement of water to and from the Earth’s surface.
+Surface water participates in the hydrologic cycle, or water cycle, which involves the movement of water to and from Earth’s surface.
 Precipitation and water runoff feed bodies of surface water.
 Evaporation and seepage of water into the ground, on the other hand, cause water bodies to lose water.
 Water that seeps deep into the ground is called groundwater.

 Surface water and groundwater are reservoirs that can feed into each other.
 While surface water can seep underground to become groundwater, groundwater can resurface on land to replenish surface water.
 Springs are formed in these locations.